Melito di Napoli: History

 According to historical documents, the origin of Melito is to be traced back to the emperor Frederick II, who declared Melito Casale di Napoli (Hamlet of Naples).
 It came to be known as Casale di Napoli up until 1800.
 Originally it was a small rural village in the north of the city; it was founded without bastions or fortresses, which leads us to infer the village was located in an essentially peaceful territory.

 Another Historian derives the name Melito from Mellito which in Latin meant deep trench.
 At the time of the Duchy of Naples there used to be a border that limited the boundary between Naples and Capua and Melito was one of villages included, among other rural territories.

 Monuments and Landmarks

-Melito di Napoli is home to a variety of historic landmarks and architectural marvels.
-Nestled in the central square, Piazza Santo Stefano, stands the Chiesa Santa Maria delle Grazie, a stunning church that serves as the spiritual heart of the community, reflecting its deep roots in faith and tradition.
-This square is dedicated to Santo Stefano, the patron saint of Melito, underscoring the town's reverence for its religious heritage.

-Furthermore, the city is marked by the iconic Colonne di Giugliano, two towering columns that are more than just an aesthetic attraction.
-They serve a dual purpose, acting as both a testament to the town's history and a geographical reference point for locals and neighboring communities.
-Their imposing presence provides a sense of continuity and permanence, symbolizing the enduring spirit of Melito di Napoli.

-Adding to the town's historical appeal is the Chiesa di San Vincenzo Romano, an edifice steeped in a rich past, providing another facet of Melito's profound religious history.
-This church is not only a place of worship, but also an emblem of the town's architectural prowess and historical evolution.

-A poignant tribute to the past, a commemorative plaque dating back to 1921 stands in the town center, memorializing the valiant soldiers from Melito who laid down their lives during The Great War.
-This humble plaque serves as a powerful reminder of the sacrifices made by previous generations, forging a tangible link between the town's past and present, and cultivating a deep respect for its history amongst locals and visitors alike.
+Features of interest include the main church Chiesa Santa Maria delle Grazie located in the central square Piazza Santo Stefano, named after the patron saint of Melito.
+Other landmarks include the Colonne di Giugliano, two columns that represent a geographical point of reference to locals and confining towns, the Chiesa di San Vincenzo Romano, and a commemorative plaque dating back to 1921 in memory of soldiers who died in The Great War.